Africa EENI Global Business School

 Ethiopian Students (Business)

-More information: Business in Ethiopia, at EENI Training Portal.
+More information: Trade and Business in Ethiopia, at EENI Global Business School.

 1. Adama, Awasa, Dessie

-Study Master Business Foreign Trade in Spanish Etiopía Trade and Business in Africa (French) Éthiopie Study, Master, Global Business, Foreign Trade, Portuguese Etiópia
+Business in Africa (Spanish) Etiopía Trade and Business in Africa (French) Éthiopie Business in Africa (Portuguese) Etiópia